dominiksalvet/gim/CONTRIBUTING.md

 ## Merge requests

-**Except for merge requests with bug fixes**, every merge request must be preceded by creating an issue as described in the [previous section](#suggestions) and must be approved by a gim developer.
+Except for merge requests with bug fixes, every merge request must be preceded by creating an issue as described in the [previous section](#suggestions) and must be approved by a gim developer.
 Then continue as described below:

 1. Fork gim.
 2. Create a new branch with a meaningful name.